 Zacchaeus was a tax collector who was unpopular among the people.
 When Jesus decided to go to his home, the people did not approve.
-“He has gone in to be the guest of a man who is a sinner.””
-(Luke 19:7) But Jesus’s decision to go with Zacchaeus produced a positive outcome.
+“He has gone in to be the guest of a man who is a sinner” (Luke 19:7).
+But Jesus’s decision to go with Zacchaeus produced a positive outcome.
 “Behold, Lord, the half of my goods I give to the poor.
-And if I have defrauded anyone of anything, I restore it fourfold.””
-(Luke 19:8) Not only did Zacchaeus surrender his life to God and receive salvation, but he redistributed his wealth to those in need.
+And if I have defrauded anyone of anything, I restore it fourfold” (Luke 19:8).
+Not only did Zacchaeus surrender his life to God and receive salvation, he also redistributed his wealth to those in need.

-Throughout his ministry, Jesus reached out to disciple those who people considered among the worst of sinners.
-These were people who others had given up on as being beyond redemption.
+Throughout his ministry, Jesus reached out to disciple those who people considered, among the worst of sinners.
+These were people who others had given up on, as being beyond redemption.
 What was amazing, was how powerful their testimony was in bringing others to Christ.
-The Samaritan woman was won by the realisation that Jesus felt that she was worthy to be ministered to despite her failures.
+Zacchaeus was an outcast among his people, because he collected taxes for the Romans.
+The Samaritan woman was won over by the realisation, that Jesus felt that she was worthy to be ministered to despite her failures.
 The man of Gerasenes had probably given up on being set free.
 His freedom first made him want to follow Jesus and then his testimony was powerful enough to transform a city.